 Students are also encouraged to work with their liaison librarians.

 Cash prizes of $1000, $500 and $250 will be awarded to first, second and third place winners.
-The winners' posters and their accompanying videos will be posted to the UTSC Library website, with the invitation to have a digital version of their poster available in TSpace.
+The winners' posters and their accompanying videos will be posted to the UTSC Library website, with the invitation to have a digital version of their poster archived in TSpace.

 All twenty final participants will receive a Certificate of Participation and will receive a notation on their transcript as part of Co-Curricular Record program.

 Prizes are jointly funded by the UTSC Library and the Office of the Vice-Principal, Research.